Bayer-Group/BayerCLAW/doc/installation.md

-# Deploying BayerCLAW to a new AWS account
+# Installing BayerCLAW to a new AWS account
 ## Prerequisites

 - **CodeStar Connection:** A CodeStar Connection enables CodePipeline to retrieve code from GitHub.